neelriyer/neelriyer.github.io/_posts/2020-06-19-Star-Wars-Remastery.md

 {% include youtubePlayer.html id="f00IkrWvur4?start=159" %}

-It's full of weird black specs!
+There's these weird black specs that keep popping up.
 Small wonder why these are the *deleted* scenes.

 Apparently those weird specs are called [cue marks](https://en.wikipedia.org/wiki/Cue_mark).
 They're marks that come from scratches on film.
 Star Wars is a fantastic series, but it’s also fantastically *old*.